 Q: I believe “He’s shorter than I” is grammatically correct, but it sounds awkward to my ear.
-Is it a crime punishable by heaven knows what to write “shorter than me”?
+Is “shorter than me” a crime punishable by heaven knows what?

-But great writers have been using “than” as a preposition as well as a conjunction since the 16th century, according to Merriam-Webster’s Dictionary of English Usage.
-And as a preposition, “than” should be followed by a personal pronoun like “me” (or “him,” “her,” “them,” “us.”).
+The truth is that great writers have used “than” as both a preposition and a conjunction since the 16th century, according to Merriam-Webster’s Dictionary of English Usage.

-You can find examples of “than” used as a preposition in the works of Shakespeare, Milton, Johnson, and others.
+You can find prepositional uses of “than” in the works of Shakespeare, Milton, Johnson, and others.
 Here’s an example from “To Stella, Visiting Me in Sickness,” a 1720 poem by Swift: “And, though the Heaven’s severe Decree / She suffers hourly more than me.”

-Until the mid-18th century, nobody seemed to mind that these writers were using “than” as either a preposition or a conjunction, depending on which sounded best to their ears.
+In fact, until the mid-18th century, nobody seemed to mind that these writers were using “than” as a preposition.

 Then along came Robert Lowth, the Latin scholar who helped popularize the myth that it’s wrong to end a sentence with a preposition.
 In a 1762 grammar book, Lowth decreed that “than” should be treated as a conjunction, not a preposition, before a personal pronoun.